How many whirlybirds do I need?

-Every area and region has it’s own expectations based on the “going rate” and usually balanced with inflation.
+Every area and region has it’s own expectations based on the “going rate” and it’s usually balanced with inflation.

 At RVA, we make no excuses for our prices.
 They come with 30+ years of experience and an iron clad guarantee that the job will be done to the highest industry standards the first time, with all warranties and licenses in place.

 When Hiring a Roofing Company

-Just make sure that your installers are not the low-ballers because they might not have the proper insurance or maybe no insurance at all (They are working on the roof you know!!) or will not follow through on warranty work?
-Are their prices much lower than others because they are hiring workers that are not licensed or experienced and the contractor is paying them much less than qualified trades?
+Make sure that your installers are not the low-ballers because they might not have the proper insurance or maybe no insurance at all (They are working on the roof you know!!).
+Will they follow through on warranty work?
+Are their prices much lower than others because they are hiring workers that are not licensed or experienced, and the contractor is paying them much less than qualified trades?
 These are things you should check out before hiring just any roofing company.

-Is the integrity of your roof worth a few dollars saved on the install price…….It’s your choice.
+Is the integrity of your roof worth a few dollars saved on the install price?
+After all, it’s your choice.